Stroke rehabilitation and recovery

 • Activities of daily living such as eating, bathing, and dressing

-• Mobility such as getting from a bed to a chair, walking, climbing stairs, or using a wheelchair
+• Mobility such as transferring from a bed to a chair, walking, climbing stairs, or using a wheelchair

 • Communication skills in speech and language